 The intended learning outcomes are based on the description of an economics degree programme as described in the Subject-specific Reference Framework for Economics (January 2016).
-The intended learning outcomes are the same for both tracks.
 The programme presented an overview that explains the translation of the Dublin descriptors into the intended learning outcomes.
-The programme also outlined the relation between the intended learning outcomes and the different components of the programme (for both tracks).
+The programme also outlined the relation between the intended learning outcomes and the different components of the programme.

 In 2021 ESE conducted a benchmark analysis for all programmes.
 This analysis was aimed at reviewing the validity of programmes, as well as the positioning and profiling relative to national and international peers, including the evaluation of the intended learning outcomes.
-The self-evaluation report notes that this led to reformulating and updating the intended learning outcomes of the bachelor programmes to make the intended learning outcomes more concise and future-proof, and in doing so to be able to better anticipate the developments in the School's and University's educational vision.
+The self-evaluation report notes that this led to reformulating and updating the intended learning outcomes of the bachelor programmes to make the intended learning outcomes more concise and future-proof.
+And in doing so to be able to better anticipate the developments in the School's and University's educational vision.